Kr4k3N3/ETHLITE/eth-wallet-lite/README.md

-# eth-wallet-lite
+# Ethereum Wallet Lite

-A lightweight, modern Ethereum wallet frontend built with React, Vite, and TypeScript.
+A beginner-friendly, modern Ethereum wallet frontend built with React, Vite, and TypeScript.
+Designed for students and new developers to learn about Ethereum wallets, blockchain basics, and web3 app development.

 ## Features
-- Minimal, clean, and well-structured codebase
-- Modern React (with hooks)
+- Modern React (with hooks and functional components)
-- TypeScript support
+- TypeScript for type safety and clarity
-- Ready for Ethereum wallet connect integration
+- Import or create Emthereu wallets (mnemonic or private key)
+- Enforced mnemonic backup and confirmation for security
+- View ETH balance, token balances, and recent transactions
+- Send and receive ETH with a simple UI
+- Light/dark mode toggle
+- Live ETH price and market insights (with AI-powered predictions)
+- No server-side storage of sensitive data

 ## Getting Started